 The concepts and structures of modern computer graphics and computer-aided design.
 Applications for presentation and business graphics, computer-aided design and drafting, engineering graphics.
 Hands-on experience with computers for programming practice and assignments.

-Prerequisite: CIS 01100 or CP 01100 or BA 06000 or TEC 02500 or Department permission
+Prerequisite: CP 00500 or CP 01100 or BA 06000 or TEC 02500 or CIS 01100 or Department permission.

 CP 06700 - COMPUTER GRAPHICS AND DESIGN II (4 crs.
 4 hrs.)